18Stels/pyTyping/README.md

 4. Open stels.py and click on the site "start testing".
 After that, press the hotkey for start typing text.
 5. Congratulations, you have coped with typing in 2 seconds, you have typed 999 characters.
 (To change the number of characters per minute, change the speed write line.
 Less number means more speed.
 And vice versa).
 Good luck.

+* Note: some of the actual Russian texts have been added.